jgarciaga/shared-ci-steps/README.md

 ## Automatic Version Bumping

-This repository includes a GitHub Action workflow that automatically bumps the version number based on labels applied to pull requests.
+This repository includes a GitHub Action workflow that automatically bumps the version number based on labels applied to pull requests and creates GitHub releases.

 ### How It Works